Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 The inner query executes first before its parent query so that the results of an inner query can be passed to the outer query.

+56. Subqueries can be nested in...

+The subquery can be nested inside a SELECT , INSERT , UPDATE , or DELETE statement or inside another subquery.